lvit001/Project-4/README.md

 6. The y dataset was cleaned next by first converting the string disease values to integers between 0-9.
 This was done as machine learning models required numerical data.
     - ![image](https://github.com/lvit001/Project-4/assets/140283164/4060b96e-582a-4f37-8a28-a6bacabb3769)
     - ![image](https://github.com/lvit001/Project-4/assets/140283164/7312e1fb-2cde-4136-b70e-5915db26e79a)
-7. Once both datasets were cleaned, they were concatenated and saved to a CSV file.
+7. Once cleaned, both datasets were concatenated and saved to a CSV file.
 8. The encoded CSV file was then converted to a SQLite database
     - ![image](https://github.com/lvit001/Project-4/assets/140283164/2f543dfa-a16b-4b04-931a-b15ce08f5044)